eljefe303030/Melius/README.md

 2. Only launch Melius through MO2 via the 'Starfield SFSE'. **Do not start through Steam or by selecting Starfield in MO2**, as this will result in mods not working.
 ![start SFSE](https://github.com/user-attachments/assets/101caa91-dba3-4620-95ba-1a60a22f48e9)
 4. **Do not press the Unlock button** that MO2 displays after clicking run.
 The game may take a few minutes to start, this is normal.
-5. Recommend to set brightness to 2.62 and contrast to 0.90 in the game menu.
 6. Messages saying achievements will be disabled can be ignored.
 See [Baka Achievement Enabler (SFSE)](https://www.nexusmods.com/starfield/mods/658?tab=posts) description on why this is the case and how it works.
 Click 'yes' when the below is shown on first starting your playthrough.

 ![Achievements initial message](https://github.com/user-attachments/assets/04b7f127-2afb-4e5f-9701-0a0c7ff1cc95)